Wiki · Concept · Last reviewed June 24, 2026

 ONNX

-ONNX, the Open Neural Network Exchange, is an open model format and interoperability standard for moving machine-learning models between frameworks, tools, runtimes, and hardware targets.
-It matters because AI systems are built in one stack, optimized in another, and deployed across many machines.
+ONNX, the Open Neural Network Exchange, is an open model-exchange format for representing machine-learning computation graphs, operator versions, tensor types, weights, and metadata.
+It matters because AI systems are often trained in one framework, exported through another toolchain, optimized by a runtime, and deployed across different hardware targets.

 Definition

-In practical terms, ONNX is a bridge.
+In practical terms, ONNX is a bridge and a contract.
 A model may be trained in PyTorch or another framework, exported into ONNX, optimized by tooling, and then executed by a runtime on CPUs, GPUs, mobile devices, edge accelerators, browsers, or specialized inference hardware.
+The bridge works only when the exporter, graph, operator versions, runtime kernels, and hardware backend all support the same behavior.

 Origin and Governance